 - This happens because the child is trying to understand and process the new language being used at school versus their primary language being used at home.

 - Slowly the child will start attempting to use words in the new language at school.

-- Stage 2: EARLY PRODUCTION: The child will attempt to use the new language but their phrases and sentences may be incomplete and ungrammatical.
-This is because new language is still limited.
+- Stage 2: EARLY PRODUCTION: The child will attempt to use the new language, but their phrases and sentences may be incomplete and ungrammatical.
+This is because the new language is still limited.